 \subsubsection{Interpretation of EPIC by PR}

 In this subsection, we explore a more explicit way to characterize EPICs.
-Using a decision tree, we seek prominent regions that can be defined by a few conditions on individual variables and are in the meanwhile dominated by points from a single EPIC.
+Using a decision tree, we seek prominent regions that are dominated by points from a single EPIC and can be characterized by a few conditions on individual variables.
 Such descriptions of EPICs are more direct interpretation than visualization in low dimensions.
 However, the drawback is that prominent regions are not guaranteed to exist.
 Given a prominent region, researchers can pose a hypothesis specific to this region rather than for the whole population.

 Let $\mathcal{D}$ be a decision tree trained for binary classification by CART~\citep{breiman1984classification}.
 Let the training class labels be $\mathbf{q}=\{q_i|q_i\in\{0,1\}, \; i=1,\cdots,n\}$ and input data matrix $\mathbf{X}\in \mathbb{R}^{n\times p}$.
 CART recursively divides the data by thresholding one variable at each split.
 A \textit{leaf node}, also called {\it terminal node}, is a node that is not split; a \textit{pure node} is a node that contains sample points from a single class; and a \textit{fully grown tree} is a tree whose leaf nodes either are pure nodes or contain a single point or multiple identical points.
 It is assumed that when a node becomes pure, it is not further split.
 Consider a node denoted by $\mathscr{e}$.